Boat Title Loans In Florida - How They Work

 Inspection For A Boat Title Loan - Are They Always Required

-If you plan to borrow $3,000 or more with a title loan on your boat, you'll likely need to commit to an in-person inspection so the lender can verify its current value.
+If you plan to borrow $3,000 or more with a boat as collateral, you'll likely need to commit to an in-person inspection so the lender can verify its current value.
 Unlike title loans on cars or motorcycles, boats can be more difficult to track down if you default on the payments, and therefore, there's a lot more risk when you use a boat as collateral for a loan.

 In addition to a visual inspection of your boat, your lender may also want to install a tracking device on the boat, especially if your loan amount is $5,000 or more.
-These tracking devices allow title loan companies to know where the boat is at all times, and you can often borrow a larger amount of money if you agree to this stipulation.
-Boat title loans aren't for everyone, and there are other ways to get a title loan if you don't feel comfortable with an in-person inspection.
-Florida Title Loans works with lenders who specialize in fast approval for cars and motorcycles, and borrowers with enough equity in their car, motorcycle, or boat can pre-qualify through Florida Title Loans.
+These tracking devices allow lenders to know where the boat is at all times, and you can often borrow a larger amount of money if you agree to this stipulation.
+These loans aren't for everyone, and there are other ways to get a secured loan if you're not comfortable with an in-person inspection.
+We work with lenders who specialize in fast approval for cars and motorcycles, and borrowers with enough equity in their car, motorcycle, or boat can pre-qualify with us.

-If you need cash today and own a boat, there's a good chance you can cash out some of that equity and get a title loan that doesn't require good credit.
-Call Florida Title Loans at 888-986-8505 or apply online to find out the title loan value of your boat.
+If you need cash today and own a boat, there's a good chance you can cash out some of that equity and get a loan that doesn't require good credit.
+Call Florida Title Loans at 888-986-8505 or apply online to find out your boat's equity value.
 We'll get right to work on your pre-qualification and connecting you with a licensed lender in Florida who can provide a quote.
 Call us today to start your application.